ska-telescope/ska-low-mccs-pasd/docs/src/user/fndh.rst

 **Configuration via healthModelParams**

-All health-related values are configurable through the ``healthModelParams`` parameter.
+All health-related values are configurable through the ``healthModelParams`` attribute.
 Below is an example of how the desired thresholds can be set (**Note**: values set are arbitrary):

 .. code-block:: python